Do you have more than £1500 to spend? These are the best mountain bikes under £2000. Decent parts mated to good handling geometry.

 The term ‘trail bike’ is as generic as mountain biking itself.
 It is synonymous with singletrack shredding, but with as many styles of bike as there are varieties of terrain; it’s easy to see how you could drown in a sea of choice.
 And that’s without even considering all of the different wheel sizes on offer.

-One category that has always hit the trail bike sweet-spot, at least in terms of suspension, are 140-150mm travel bikes.
+One category that has always hit the trail bike sweet-spot, at least in terms of suspension, are 120-140mm travel full-suspension bikes.
 With a broad spectrum of freshly designed or updated models to choose from, the good news for riders is that performance is better than ever.

 We’re more than happy to roll up our sleeves and get our hands dirty.
 The real question is: should YOU have to?
 We don’t think so, which is why a lot of the bikes that scored low could be improved with a bit of tinkering, especially where suspension is concerned.

-Once again it goes to show that you can study the geometry charts and go through the specs with a fine-tooth comb, but even experienced testers can’t predict how a bike is going to ride.
-Sure, a trained eye can spot a dud a mile off, but you can never tell how a bike will perform until you actually ride it.
-Yes it’s our job, but it’s also big part of why we ride.
+A trained eye can possibly spot a dud a mile off, but you can never tell how a bike will perform until you actually ride it.
+Yes it’s our job, but it’s also big part of why we all ride.